lhenneman/disperseR/README.md

 `disperseR` is an R package designed based on the [hyspdisp package](https://github.com/lhenneman/hyspdisp) and the [SplitR package](https://rdrr.io/github/rich-iannone/SplitR/).
 It is very important to note that many functions in `disperseR` are just sightly redesigned functions from the two mentioned packages.

-It runs the [HYSPLIT](https://www.ready.noaa.gov/HYSPLIT.php) many times and calculates the HYSPLIT Average Dispersion (or HyADS) exposure metric.
-The results can then be aggregated to ZIP code level to create national estimates of exposure from various sources.
+`disperseR` runs the [HYSPLIT](https://www.ready.noaa.gov/HYSPLIT.php) many times and calculates the HYSPLIT Average Dispersion (or HyADS) exposure metric.
+The results can then be aggregated to ZIP code level to create national estimates of exposure from various sources. `disperseR` includes functions that make it possible for the user to plot the results easily.

 Thanks to the [hyspdisp package](https://github.com/lhenneman/hyspdisp), for example, plumes from several power plants can be tracked for many days and cumulative impacts estimated. disperseR laverages [hyspdisp package](https://github.com/lhenneman/hyspdisp) and allows the user have a more friendly interaction with the package.

 ### What is improved?

-`disperseR` is a new version of the hispdisp package.
+`disperseR` is a new version of the `hyspdisp` package.
 What has been improved?

 -   Input data manipulation is handled at the package level.
 The user only has to read the data in using the `disperseR::get_data()` function.
 We show how to do it in the main vignette.